chinchalinchin/elara/notes/palindromes.rst

     ∀ ζ ∈ C:sub:`L` : ∀ α ∈ W:sub:`ζ`: α ∈ L

+In essence, Axiom S.2 states that a Corpus of a Language only consists of those Sentences whose constituent Words are members of the Language.
+Special terminology to describe the concept captured in this axiom is given in the following definition.
+This term will be used to describe both Sentences and Corpuses.

+**Definition 2.1.5: Sentence-Level Semantic Coherence**

+A Sentence *ᚠ* is *semantically coherent* in a Language **L** if and only if its Word-level set representation **ᚠ** only contains words from Language **L**.

+**Definition 2.1.6: Corpus-Level Semantic Coherence**

+A Corpus C:sub:`L` is *semantically coherent* in a Language **L** if and only if the Word-level set representation of all its Sentences are semantically coherent.

 These axioms are used to prove the following theorems.

 **Theorem 2.3.1** ∀ α : α ∈ W:sub:`ζ` → α ∈ L